"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Total: 1 step

-Training AlexNet took weeks to months on a CPU, but completed in days on a GPU.
+Training AlexNet took weeks to months on a CPU, but only days on a GPU.
 Same mathematics, same results——just massively parallelized.
-GPUs broke through the speed wall of training, proving that the combination of "GPU + large data + multi-layer networks" works at a practical level.
+The GPU broke down the wall of training speed, proving that the combination of "GPU + large amounts of data + multilayer networks" works at a practical level.

 However, AlexNet was an 8-layer network.
-"Deeper (more layers) should mean smarter," but trying to go deeper, another wall stands in the way.
+"Deeper (more layers) should mean smarter," but when trying to make networks deeper, another wall stands in the way.

-Side note: One of AlexNet's authors, Geoffrey Hinton, also appears on the 1986 backpropagation paper.
-Surviving the AI winter, the same person led the revival of deep learning 26 years later.
-Hinton received the Turing Award in 2018 along with Yann LeCun and Yoshua Bengio, and together the three are called the "Godfathers of Deep Learning."
+Side note: One of AlexNet's authors, Geoffrey Hinton, also has his name on the 1986 backpropagation paper.
+The same person who survived the AI winter led the revival of deep learning 26 years later.
+In 2018, Hinton received the Turing Award along with Yann LeCun and Yoshua Bengio; all three are together called "the godfathers of deep learning."

-Side note: NVIDIA, which made GPUs, was originally a company making graphics for games.
-3D rendering in games also involves "executing the same computation on a large number of pixels in parallel," which is structurally identical to the matrix operations of neural networks.
-The AI boom made NVIDIA one of the most valuable companies in the world——the fact that gaming chips became the optimal tool for AI training is itself one of the "unintended connections" traced in this article.
+Side note: NVIDIA, which makes GPUs, was originally a company for gaming graphics.
+3D rendering in games also involves "executing the same calculations in parallel for large numbers of pixels"——and this is structurally identical to the matrix operations of neural networks.
+The AI boom made NVIDIA one of the most valuable companies in the world——the fact that a gaming chip became the optimal tool for AI training is one of the "unintended connections" traced in this article.

 Going Even Deeper: Overcoming Vanishing Gradients (2010s)

-Even after GPUs solved the speed problem, making networks deeper itself had another wall——the vanishing gradient problem.
+Even after GPUs solved the speed problem, making networks deeper itself faced another wall——the vanishing gradient problem.

-As we saw with backpropagation, the only scoring point is at the final output.
+As seen with backpropagation, the only scoring point is the final output.
 The error signal has no choice but to travel backward through the layers.
-And each time it passes through a layer, the signal is shrunk by multiplication.
-Each multiplicative coefficient is typically less than 1 (e.g., 0.3), so multiplying a small number repeatedly causes it to rapidly approach zero.
+And with each layer it passes through, the signal shrinks by multiplication.
+The coefficient of each multiplication is typically less than 1 (e.g., 0.3), so repeatedly multiplying by a small number rapidly approaches zero.

 3 layers: 0.3 × 0.3 × 0.3 = 0.027 ← small but usable